eroux/dokuwiki-plugin-dokutexit/README.md

 When clicking on the export button, the plugin will compute an .pdf file containing the produced PDF.
 The output for page *namespace:subnamespace:id* will be named *namespace:subnamespace:id.pdf* and will automaticall be plae in *media:namespace:subnamespace*.

-The intermediate .tex files will be placed in the *media:namespace:subnamespace:tex* namespace (warning: this means that it will pollute the *tex* subnamespace if it exists!).
+The intermediate .tex files will be placed in the *texit:namespace:subnamespace* namespace.
 Suppose you have the following pages:

  * *namespace:subnamespace:page1*
  * *namespace:subnamespace:page2*

 , if you generate all files, the *media:namespace:subnamespace* namespace will contain:

  * *page1.pdf*
+ * *page1-tex.zip*, a zip file containing page1.pdf and the necessary tex files to compile it (see herebelow for the structure)
  * *page2.pdf*
- * *subnamespace.pdf*
+ * *page2-tex.zip*
+ * *all.pdf*, pdf containing page1 and page2 (the whole namespace)
- * a *tex* subnamespace
+ * *all-tex.zip*

-This *tex* subnamespace will itself contain:
+The *texit:namespace:subnamespace* namespace will contain:

  * *texitcommands.tex* : a copy of the corresponding file
  * *page1-content.tex* : the translation content of the *page1* page in TeX (no header, not a complete tex file)